 As long as you avoid the tourist traps located around Piazza San Marco, and any of the ponti, you really can’t go wrong.
 The restaurants will be small, and there may be a wait, but if you plan in advance, your dining experience in Venice will leave you with many happy memories.

-The restaurant Ai Artisti (www.enotecaartisti.com) was a wonderful find and the food outstanding.
-And the wine list?
-Amazing!
-Wines by the glass made this traveler a happy man because I was able to try different regions and evaluate how the wine paired with the food.
+If I only had one night in Venezia, Ai Artisti (www.enotecaartisti.com) is where I would go!
+The food is always amazing and although they no longer have an extensive list of wines by the glass – something I was sad to see go with the recent remodel – they still offer some wonderful whites and reds by the glass.
 My last night in Venice is typically spent here and every time, I stroll the canals with a full belly and a smile on my face.
 I want to return right now!

 Another find was the Alle Testiere (no website but on Castello 5801 on the Calle del Mondo Novo).
 Again, amazing food and a terrific wine list with wines by the glass.